onewland/gomud/README.markdown

 ### Persister
-A Persister is an instance, of nature undefined, that has extemporaneous/dynamic value saved to the database.
+A Persister is an instance, of nature undefined, that has extemporaneous/dynamic value or values saved to the database.

 ### Perceivers and Stimuli
 Perceivers react to the world and actions around them.
 Players are themselves